digitalabs/Fieldbook/README.md

 ----------
 To build the Fieldbook App using the command line, issue the following commands in the Fieldbook directory:
   1. To create a clean build and run the test code: mvn clean package
-  2. To create a clean build without running the test code: Imvn -DskipTests=true clean package
+  2. To create a clean build without running the test code: mvn -DskipTests=true clean package

 To Run Tests
 --------------
 To run junit tests using the command line, issue the following commands in the Fieldbook directory:
   1. To run all tests: mvn clean test
   2. To run a specific test class: mvn clean test -Dtest=TestClassName
-  3. To run a specific function: mvn clean test -Dtest=TestClassName#functionName
+  3. To run a specific test function: mvn clean test -Dtest=TestClassName#testFunctionName

 To Deploy
 -----------